stongems/employee-management-system/README.md

 ## Installation

-To install the necessary dependencies, right-click on the db/ directory, open the intregrated terminal, and run this command:
+To install needed dependencies, right-click on the db.js directory, open the integrated terminal, and run command:

 ```
 npm i